Faisal-Kali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. A script that takes a list of words as input and prints only words that appear exactly once
 14. Displaying lines containing the pattern root from the file
 15. Displaying the number of lines that contain the pattern bin in a file
+16. Display lines containing the pattern root and three lines after them in the file